-• Certainty: A situation in which a manager can make an accurate decision because the outcome of every alternative choice is known.
+Certainty: A situation in which a manager can make an accurate decision because the outcome of every alternative choice is known.

-• Risk: A situation in which the manager is able to estimate the likelihood (probability) o outcomes that result from the choice of particular alternatives but information are incomplete.
+• Risk: A situation in which the manager is able to estimate the likelihood (probability) of outcomes that result from the choice of particular alternatives but information are incomplete.

 • Uncertainty -The decision-maker is not aware of all available alternatives, the risks associated with each, and the consequences of each alternative or their probabilities.
+E.g. Experimental treatment for a novel virus.